missionpinball/mpf-docs/docs/gmc/installation.md

 ## Video Tutorial

 The following video shows on Windows how to create your Godot project, install MPF-GMC, configure three audio busses, use Git LFS for large files in git, use gmc.cfg, and set up the basics in your Godot project.
 Not every part of setup is represented, such as Indentation Setup.
+Note that video tutorials can not easily be updated with new version numbers, so you should check [MPF Versions](../versions/index.md) for up to date information.

 <div class="video-wrapper">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/IO3U1SMZ5-A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>